-Shared Assessments’ Standardized Information Gathering Questionnaire (SIG) can be a valuable tool in achieving DORA (Digital Operational Resilience Act) compliance by providing a structured framework for assessing third-party risk.
-Shared Assessments SIG 2025, to be released later this year, will offer both robust support of and mapping to DORA standards.
+Shared Assessments’ Standardized Information Gathering Questionnaire (SIG) is a valuable tool for achieving DORA (Digital Operational Resilience Act) compliance.
+The SIG provides a structured framework for assessing third-party risk.
+Shared Assessments 2025 SIG, to be released later this week, offers robust support of DORA standards through its mappings.

 DORA is an EU regulation that entered into force in January 2023 that will apply as of January 2025.
 It aims to strengthen the IT security of financial entities such as banks, insurance companies and investment firms.
 As stated by European Insurance and Occupational Pensions Authority, DORA is meant to make sure “that the financial sector in Europe can stay resilient in the event of a severe operational disruption.”